drone/docs/content/template/_index.md

 # _Why use templates?_

-Organizations are having difficulty maintaining large amounts of configuration files, especially when those configuration files are very similar across projects.
-A pain point is needing to change a docker image (for example) and having to update configuration files in hundreds of repositories.
+Large organizations can have difficulty maintaining large numbers of build configuration files.
+Very often those configuration files are very similar or almost identical across projects.
+Some changes need to be made across all projects, for example needing to change the version docker image.

-Configuration templates that can be shared across projects.
+To make this simpler Drone has build templates that can be shared across projects.
+A project can use a template, and provide project specific information to alter the build.

 This will simplify configuration management at organizations that have large numbers of similar configuration files; it will reduce complexity of yaml files in individual repositories and will simplify management of configuration across repositories.

 Here are the articles in this section: